akkarachaiwangcharoensap/CMPT-1105-math-operators/README.md

 a / b # 0.2
 ```

-However, there is a useful math operator called Modulus.
-Modulus gives us a remainer of a division.
+However, there is a useful math operator called Modulus. `Modulus` operator gives us a remainder of the division.

 ```python
 10 % 2 # 0